-Hence, this structure of pre-dispositions and the disposition to good or evil maxims allows Critical Idealism to stress that our capacity for evil is neither the consequence of mere sensuousness nor a consequence of an evil reason.
-If sensuousness alone made us evil, then it would be inadequate to account for our autonomous creativity (our highest amoral Good) which, in turn, can be applied for good or evil.
+Hence, this structure of capacities and the inclination toward good or evil maxims allows Critical Idealism to stress that our capacity for evil is neither the consequence of mere sensuousness nor a consequence of an evil reason (original sin).12 If sensuousness alone made us evil, then it would be a denial of autonomous freedom (our highest amoral Good) which allows us to choose between good or evil maxims.
 If reason is by nature evil, then it would mean that it would always act contrary to any good and in consort with an evil maxim, which would make reason too strong in that it would be incapable of acting freely by self-legislating either a good or an evil maxim.

-In short, Critical Idealism allows us to establish that humanity is in fact Good to the extent that the foundation of its capacities is autonomous creativity.
-Furthermore though, evil must be a constitutive, not a mere accidental, option for the exercising of our pre-disposition of personality.
-As an option, not a determining inclination or disposition, humanity is always capable of a moral transformation.
-Even an individual who has consistently cultivated an evil disposition, must necessarily possess the higher capacity of creative freedom that makes it possible, even if improbable, for the individual to transform her/his ways.
-This means that evil and good maxims presuppose the Good since neither can be exercised without autonomous, creative freedom.
+In short, Critical Idealism allows us to establish that humanity is in fact Good to the extent that the foundation of its capacities is autonomous freedom.
+Furthermore though, evil must be a constitutive, not a mere accidental, option for the exercising of our capacity of personality.
+As an option, not a determining inclination, humanity is always capable of a moral transformation.
+Even an individual who has consistently cultivated an evil inclination, must necessarily possess the higher capacity of creative freedom that makes it possible, even if improbable, for the individual to transform her/his ways.
+This means that evil and good maxims presuppose the Good because neither can be exercised without autonomous, creative freedom.

-Although this discussion of pre-dispositions and dispositions allows us to grasp that we are "evil by nature" in a particular sense since we must always have the option of choosing to act on an evil maxim, it also allows us to talk about the ineradicable capacity for us to mend our ways.
+Although this discussion of capacities and inclinations allows us to grasp that we are "evil by nature" in a particular sense because we must always have the option of choosing to act on an evil maxim, it also allows us to talk about the ineradicable capacity for us to mend our ways.
 It is such a transformation that takes practical reason beyond non-epistemic faith to religion.